raycast/ripgrep/GUIDE.md

 By default, ripgrep comes with a bunch of pre-defined types.
 Generally, these types correspond to well known public formats.
 But you can define your own types as well.
-For example, perhaps you frequently search "web" files, which consist of Javascript, HTML and CSS:
+For example, perhaps you frequently search "web" files, which consist of JavaScript, HTML and CSS:

 ```
 $ rg --type-add 'web:*.html' --type-add 'web:*.css' --type-add 'web:*.js' -tweb title